 A Bit of This & A Bit of That

 Hidden away amongst the backstreets of Manchester’s vibrant Northern Quarter lies This & That, a small Indian café owned by Ismail Mallu.
 Ismail is a first-generation Indian migrant who came to the UK in 1966 during the peak years of migration from the subcontinent.
-Through his culinary artistry, Ismail has been able to enrich the culture of Manchester to the point where the ‘rice and three’ dish has effectively become a staple of the city.
+Through his culinary artistry, Ismail has been able to enrich the culture of Manchester to the point where his ‘rice and three’ dish has become a staple of the city.
 He continues to perpetuate his Indian roots, but has been openly embraced as an exemplary figure in Mancunian society.
-Within the spatial confines of the restaurant, you can find visitors that hail from a wide variety of different races, religions, genders and ages, but they all come together to break bread (or naan!) and share the delicious food on offer.
 Ismail holds a dual identity; he is partly Indian and partly Mancunian, a bit of this and a bit of that.